marilynwaldman/cuUnstructured/README.md

-##  pull the spark image and start a Spark Notebook - this takes a long time to download
+##  Pull the spark image and start a Spark Notebook - this takes a long time to download

 ````
     docker pull  jupyter/all-spark-notebook